Eoghan Quigg

-Eoghan Karl Christopher Quigg (/ˈoʊɪn/; born 12 July 1992) is a singer from Northern Ireland, who was a finalist in the fifth series of the music talent contest The X Factor in 2008 finishing in third place.
+Eoghan Karl Christopher Quigg (/ˈoʊɪn/; born 12 July 1992) is a singer from Northern Ireland, who was a contestant in the fifth series of the music talent contest The X Factor.
+He finished the series in third place.

 As a result of his X Factor success, Quigg was due to be signed by Simon Cowell, X Factor creator/producer and owner and CEO of Syco Records, but was instead signed to RCA after Cowell pulled out.
 Quigg released an eponymous studio album in 2009, which was critically panned.
 Quigg competed in the Irish national selection for the chance to represent Ireland in 2014 at the Eurovision Song Contest but finished second.

 Early life

 Eoghan Karl Christopher Quigg was born on 12 July 1992 and grew up in Dungiven, County Londonderry, Northern Ireland.
 Singing along to Disney cartoons since the age of two, Quigg found his voice when he was in class and told to stand up and sing as a punishment.
 To the teacher's surprise he sang well, which led to his becoming a choir boy.
 From then on he sang lead roles in school musicals, such as Joseph and the Amazing Technicolor Dreamcoat.